 - We have activated alternative working arrangements depending on local developments, including:

 - Remote teleworking

 - Social distancing and self-quarantine guidelines

-- Further corporate travel restrictions
+- Ban on corporate travel

 - Continual staff communication and awareness

-› A review of our vendors and supply lines, including their own responses to the issue
+- Conducted a review of our vendors and supply lines, including their own responses to the issue

 We're taking this situation very seriously, and will provide any additional updates as needed as events continue to unfold.